 I’m not sure it did as much as it would be fun to say it did!
-I was around 2 or 3 years old when the studio sadly closed, and although I was around until then and my bedroom was the live room they had before they got the space in Covent Garden, it sort of ended there as far as my parents’ involvement in music.
+I was around 2 or 3 years old when the studio sadly closed, and although I was around until then and my bedroom was the live room they had before they got the space in Covent Garden, it ended there as far as my parents’ involvement in music.
 I did meet Stevie Wonder in my living room, though, and sometimes I think he gave me a soupçon of musical juju through osmosis when he shook my little hand, which I have to say, he did without hesitation as if he could easily see me.

-The ‘grandfather’ you mention was a man who adopted my father, and I never met.
+The ‘grandfather’ you mentioned was a man who adopted my father and I never met.
 That story was just an anecdote pushed by publicists after I mentioned it once when asked about my family, and I think they saw it as a part of that ‘good angle’ they felt they needed to sell my ‘algorithmic computer music’.
 Having said that, what he did was exciting and, I think, influenced my dad, who influenced me, but it’s not the direct evolution that would make for the exciting story it could.

 I remember him practically leaping out of his skin when I said that.
-I was immediately embarrassed having made some sort of hugely insulting and erroneous comment, then humbled as I realised, over the course of that conversation, how implementing fuel cells was and remains the hard work we need to do to solve, or somewhat now abate the effects of, the climate crisis.
+I was immediately embarrassed having made some hugely insulting and erroneous comment, then humbled as I realised, over the course of that conversation, how implementing fuel cells was and remains the hard work we need to do to solve, or somewhat now abate the effects of, the climate crisis.

 This is a technology accessible, cheap and easy enough to make to be led by communities and implemented as negative carbon waste to energy systems locally.
 As a result, my work with him has done much more to detract from my work in music and installations than help it, and vice versa!
-Although they are ultimately entirely allied so fusing them is what I focus on when I can and what I want to see done before I expire.
+Although they are ultimately entirely allied so, fusing them is what I focus on when I can and what I want to see done before I expire.

 You give plants a sound, a voice which otherwise would remain inaudible– technically, these sounds are the product of the bio emissions from plants living in geographical landscapes that are then processed through your programming.
 How does it work, and how much of your subjective and conscious choices lie in the final result?

-For example, when I first wrote the synths for plants in 2005, I started with the concept of a ‘free jazz band’.
+For example, when I first wrote the Synths for Plants in 2005, I started with the concept of a ‘free jazz band’.
 Each instrument would be a synth designed with a basic fundamental waveform, playing together in a loose and interpretive manner.
-I created five additive synths and a subtractive synth that played around a common mode.
+I created five additive and subtractive synths that played around a common mode.

 Eventually, as so many notes can combine in so many different ways within this type of aleatoric music, it whittles down to what sounds intriguing in almost any configuration of sequence or tandem iteration yet remains functional.
-In general, I start with fairly strict principles, then try to get it all to fit together using my aesthetic sensibility where it doesn’t work.
+I start with fairly strict principles, then try to get it all to fit together using my aesthetic sensibility where it doesn’t work.

-You performed at MOMA, Whitechapel Gallery, Kew Gardens, plus you worked on a variety of independent projects – have you noticed a transition of consciousness of the public’s experience of different ages or generations towards the subject of ecology, or a new appreciation around the environmental theme during the years?
+You performed at MOMA, Whitechapel Gallery, and Kew Gardens, plus you worked on a variety of independent projects – have you noticed a transition of consciousness of the public’s experience of different ages or generations towards the subject of ecology or a new appreciation around the environmental theme during the years?

 YES.
-When I started out, the ideas I presented were not mocked, dismissed, even though I was just trying to update and expand work that had already been fundamentally done.
+When I started out, the ideas I presented were not mocked, or dismissed, even though I was trying to update and expand work that had already been fundamentally done.
 It took me five years to prove I could even try to do this project, and when I did, it was sabotaged – this is where I would love to name names, but my political correctness surpasses that urge!

 Of course, it had been proven well before then and well enough that a brain and central nervous system aren’t prerequisites to being able to sense and respond to the environment, besides which, any reasonable assessment of plants and trees in general, even without science, will tell you as much.

 Now, though, especially as of the last five years or so, lots of this information is in peer-reviewed research papers and even books, so on that front, it’s radically different!
 Also, people have (mostly) stopped thinking climate chaos is a vague notion to be dealt with at some point in the future by someone else and that caring for plants is just what hippies do, in general.

-Your work often requires public interaction, as for the Treeweaver Project built around interactive landscapes, plants, and audio-video streams: how do you create and facilitate the collaboration between interspecies?
+Your work often requires public interaction; as for the Treeweaver Project built around interactive landscapes, plants, and audio-video streams: how do you create and facilitate the collaboration between interspecies?

 I try to build nice spaces and fun, relaxing, peaceful, engaging, educational, inspiring, accessible and hopefully even sometimes a little bit awesome!

-There’s a dichotomy in your work that explores nature and tech working alongside, like the technology embedded natures capes in ORBS – so it is a re-appreciation of the natural space through the use of human evolution and technical acknowledgement.
+There’s a dichotomy in your work that explores nature and tech working alongside, like the technology-embedded nature’s capes in ORBS – so it is a re-appreciation of the natural space through the use of human evolution and technical acknowledgement.
 How do you maintain this balance?

 I do a lot of philosophical work on this idea that I have presented in talks and use as a general template for developing things.
 I just posted one of those talks on www.linktr.ee/mileece called the biophilosphere.
 Another is on the ‘Pips Plant Parlour’ page of my website.
 I explain it better there, but essentially, it’s looking at making technology biophilic, in the sense that it fits within the biosphere, not on top or around it, which many ‘commodities’ and how we treat them do.

 Then I try to put that philosophy into practice.
-The biggest problem to that is cash developing and understanding of the need to take it there – and I mean, all the way there – when we design and produce technologies- not just the usual wealth-generating band-aid technology cleverly advertised by cults of personality as viable transitions to the same, which most often is not the case.
+The biggest problem with that is cash developing and understanding of the need to take it there – and I mean, all the way there – when we design and produce technologies- not just the usual wealth-generating band-aid technology cleverly advertised by cults of personality as viable transitions to the same, which most often is not the case.

 Horticultural and sound therapy both stimulate healing in human beings through frequencies: they can elevate your life.
-They may facilitate a deeper kind of interspecies connection – one that might benefit us all.
+They may facilitate a deeper kind of interspecies connection that might benefit us all.
 Is a worldwide ‘eco-education’ really possible in your experience?

 If I can do that with a team of just me and a couple of other people on what is arguably a tiny budget for what it is, then I have to believe it can work on a larger scale.
-That is what I work towards always, so I’ve got to think!
+I always work towards that, so I’ve got to think!

 What is your chief enemy of creativity?